YottaDB/YDBDoc/MessageRecovery/errors.rst

 LKE Information: SHOW or CLEAR, found that no LOCKs match the specified criteria in region rrrr; note that specifying no search criteria acts like a wildcard, checking all LOCKs in the region.

-Action: If this is not the expected result, check the search criteria and / or research the LOCK protocol to validate its correct operation.
+Action: If this is not the expected result, check the search criteria and/or research the LOCK protocol to validate its correct operation.

 ----------------------
 NOLOG